Wolox/netcore-bootstrap/README.md

     dotnet add package Microsoft.AspNetCore.Identity.EntityFrameworkCore --version 2.0.0
 ```

-Now we have to configure it.
+After installing it, we need to configure it.
 First, we have to create a User model that inherits from IdentityUser, for example:

 ```bash
     public class ApplicationUser : IdentityUser